Tucson Otoplasty Ear Surgery Information, Benefits and Risks

 When you come in for your initial consultation, you will meet with Dr. Maloney and Lindsay, the clinical coordinator.
 Maloney Plastic Surgery is one of the only practices in Tucson, Arizona to offer VECTRA 3D (three-dimensional) technology to our patients.
 One of the first things we will do at your consultation is use VECTRA imaging technology to take a 3D image of your face and ears.
 The exciting part about the VECTRA technology is we can perform an “otoplasty” on the 3D image and show you how the operation will look on your head in 3D!
-You are then given a user number so you can access your saved images from home to review with your friends and family, if you choose.
 We are excited and proud to offer this amazing technology to our patients.

 How do I prepare for an otoplasty?

 After meeting with Dr. Maloney and choosing a surgical date for your procedure, plan for your care and recovery after surgery.
 You will need to arrange a ride to and from the surgery center or office the day of surgery.
 Arrange for someone to stay with you for the first 24 hours after you go home.
 Plan to take 3 days to 2 weeks off after surgery, depending on the type of work you do (speak to Lindsay, the Clinical Coordinator, if you have questions and for additional information).
 If your employer requires paperwork for time off, please obtain it ahead of time and bring it to our office.

 At your pre-operative consultation with Dr. Maloney you will be given your prescriptions.
 Get these prescriptions filled before surgery so they are at home when you need them.
 Pick up some bags of frozen peas or corn to use as icepacks after your procedure and a workout headband to use during your recovery.
 You need to stay hydrated, so have plenty of water or sports drinks at home.
 Begin taking an over-the-counter stool softener because narcotic pain medication and anesthesia can make you constipated.